Tyrell Adams

-Tyrell Adams (born April 11, 1992) is an American football linebacker who is a free agent.
-He played college football at West Georgia.
-He has also played for the Seattle Seahawks, Kansas City Chiefs, Oakland Raiders, Indianapolis Colts, Houston Texans and Buffalo Bills.
+Tyrell Adams (born April 11, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the West Georgia Wolves.
+He was a member of the Seattle Seahawks, Kansas City Chiefs, Oakland Raiders, Buffalo Bills, Indianapolis Colts, Houston Texans, San Francisco 49ers, Jacksonville Jaguars, Seattle Sea Dragons and BC Lions.

 College career

 Adams played college football at the University of West Georgia.

 Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-Adams signed with the Seattle Seahawks on May 12, 2015, after going undrafted in the 2015 NFL Draft.
+Adams signed with the Seattle Seahawks on May 12, 2015, after going undrafted in the 2015 NFL draft.
 He spent training camp with the Seahawks, but was waived during the roster cut downs on September 5, 2015.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 On September 14, 2015, Adams was signed to the Kansas City Chiefs practice squad.
 After spending four weeks with the Chiefs, he was released on October 13.

 Seattle Seahawks (second stint)

 On October 15, 2015, Adams was signed to the Seahawks practice squad, but was waived on October 29.

 Kansas City Chiefs (second stint)

 Just a few weeks later, Adams returned to the Chiefs practice squad on November 3, 2015.
 Adams finished the 2015 season on the Chiefs’ practice squad, and signed as a reserve/future contract on January 18, 2016.
 On September 3, 2016, he was waived by the Chiefs.
 The next day, he was signed to the Chiefs' practice squad, but was waived the following day.